 What to Include in Your Reading Journal

-- Write a short summary or description of the book.
+Write a short summary or description of the book, including the genre.
 You don’t need to get into a lot of detail — just enough to jog your memory of what the book was about if you need it for reference later.
 This is also good practice if you ever intend to write a book of your own, as you will almost certainly need to summarize it at some point.

 If the book gave you any ideas that you might want to use in your own work, jot them down.
-Make notes about anything else that you feel is relevant or useful, even if it’s just your general response to the book you’ve read, such as what it made you think about or how it made you feel.
+Make notes about anything else that you feel is relevant or useful, even if it’s just your general response to what you’ve read, such as what it made you think about or how it made you feel.

 Keeping a Reading Journal

-You can keep notes about all your reading, not just books and novels.
+You can keep notes about all your reading, not just books.
 Jot down your thoughts after reading a magazine article, news story, or blog post.
-If you really want to get all-inclusive, you can even include music lyrics, movies, and TV shows.
 All of these are sources of inspiration.

-Do you keep a reading journal?
-Is there another type of journal writing that you prefer?
+Have you ever kept a reading journal?
+Is there another type of journal that you prefer?
 Share your experiences by leaving a comment.